DINA-Web/guidelines/DINA-Web-API-Guidelines.md

 #### Relations ;  one-to-many and many-to-many ####

+**[under-discussion]**: This part could be clarified further.

 1. see : http://jsonapi.org/format/#document-links
 2. see : http://jsonapi.org/format/#fetching-relationships

-**'links'** would give you the number of how many relationships and then you would use 'Fetching Relationships'<p>
-scrap from the jsonapi.org : "The following related link includes a URL as well as meta-information about a related resource collection:
+**'links'** would give you the number of how many relationships there are.
+Then you would make another API call ('Fetching Relationships') to get the relationhips data.
+The following links-object includes a URL as well as meta-information about a related resource collection:

 ```
 "links": {